nicolasvergoz/Promotable-iOS-SDK/plan.md

 **Promotable** is a swift package to manage and display in-app self-promotion campaigns.

 ## Description
 This Swift module provides a lightweight and extensible system for managing and displaying in-app self-promotion campaigns.
-It handles remote configuration of campaigns and promotions through a structured JSON format, supports targeting by platform and locale, and balances display frequencies using weighted logic.
+It handles remote configuration of campaigns and promotions through a structured JSON format, supports targeting by platform and language, and balances display frequencies using weighted logic.
 Designed with Swift Concurrency and SwiftUI in mind, the module provide a default SwiftUI implementation to present promotional interstitials.
 It tracks impressions, respects display rules, and adapts dynamically as new content is pushed remotely, making it ideal for developers who want to promote their own apps, updates, or affiliated projects within their mobile portfolio.

 ## Dev Project
 - The module is a Swift Package, with clear separation of concerns and responsibilities